 - Test B: Take a PCR test on or before day 2 after arriving in England

-Note: The UK’s 3-day testing window for Test A includes the three calendar days preceding your departure day.
-As an example, if you arrive in England on a Sunday, your test must be taken on Thursday, Friday, or Saturday (unsure if Sunday is acceptable, I assume it is).
+Note: The UK’s 3-day test window for Test A includes the three calendar days preceding your departure day.
+As an example, if you arrive in England on a Sunday, your test must be taken on Thursday, Friday, or Saturday (unsure if Sunday is acceptable, but I assume it is).

 USA entry requirements